Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsubsection{Construction of the dataset}

-The primary motivation for constructing GNNs predictors is to enable rapid predictions on a large set of candidate circuits after training with only a small amount of data.
-To build the dataset for training the GNNs, we adopt a random sampling strategy: a subset of circuits is randomly selected from the previously generated large pool of candidate circuits.
-To ensure the completeness of each circuit, we initialize all qubits in the state $\left | 0 \right \rangle $ and include measurement operations within the circuits, as illustrated in the left panel of Fig. \ref{figure3_c}.
-This setup also lays the foundation for incorporating device-specific noise characteristics, such as readout errors, into the node features.
+The primary motivation for constructing GNN-based predictors is to enable rapid evaluation of a large number of candidate circuits after training on a relatively small dataset.
+To this end, we adopt a random sampling strategy to construct the training set, where a subset of circuits is selected from the previously generated pool of candidates.
+To ensure consistency and completeness, all qubits are initialized in the $\lvert 0 \rangle$ state, and measurement operations are included in each circuit, as illustrated in the left panel of Fig.~\ref{figure3_c}.
+This formulation also facilitates the incorporation of device-specific noise characteristics, such as readout errors, into the node features.